fluttermtl/flutter_chat_workshop_df_ottawa/09_firebase_integration/instructions.md

-# Step 9: Read messages
+# Step 9: Firebase Integration

-Now, we want to make our app able to read messages from the database(Firebase) and display them in the chat list.
-We'll use Firebase Firestore to store as a database.
+Now, we want to make our app able to send and receive remotely.
+We'll use Firebase as the database.
+We'll send a message to store in the database.
+Once the message is stored, the application displays the updated list of messages.

 *You don't need to worry about Firebase Configuration for this Workshop.
 We'll provide a pre-configured Firebase for you.*

 Here is the document structure in the Firestore database:

-- `name` [String?]
-Name of the user
+- `name` [String] Name of the user
-- `message` [String?]
-Text of the message
+- `message` [String] Text of the message
-- `time` [int?]
-Date and time of the message in milliseconds(Epoch)
+- `time` [int] Date and time of the message in milliseconds(Epoch)

 ---